 Services are liable to Dutch VAT only if they are performed in the Netherlands.
-There are special rules for deciding where a service is performed (known as the 'place of supply'), and the same rules apply in all EU member states.
+There are special rules for deciding where a service is performed (known as the 'point of supply'), and the same rules apply in all EU member states.
 The basic rule is that services are provided at the place where the supplier is either resident or established.
-Important exceptions to this rule are:
+There are, however, a number of exceptions to this rule the most important of which are as follows:

 - Services relating to immovable property are always regarded as being rendered at the place where the property is located. - Services of a cultural, artistic, sporting, scientific, educational, leisure or similar nature are regarded as being rendered at the place where the relevant activity is actually performed. - Consultancy services, advertising and employment services are regarded as being rendered at the place where the customer is established, assuming that the latter is a trader. - Intracommunity freight transport is regarded as taking place at the point where the journey commences.
 If the customer has a VAT identification number issued by a member state other than the Netherlands, the point of supply is regarded as being in the other member state. - The repair and processing of movable property are regarded as taking place at the point where the relevant activities are actually performed.
-If the activities are performed on behalf of a customer who has been issued with a VAT identification number and if the goods leave the Netherlands after being repaired or processed, the services are regarded as being rendered at the point where the customer is established.
+If the activities are performed on behalf of a customer who has been issued with a vat identification number and if the goods leave the Netherlands after being repaired or processed, the services are regarded as being rendered at the point where the customer is established.

-2.3 The customer pays VAT
+2.3 | The customer pays VAT